On existential definitions of C.E. subsets of rings of functions of characteristic 0: Introduction

 Let ${\Nn}=\{0,1, \ldots, \aleph_0\}$ and let $\Mm$ be any nonempty proper subset of $\Nn$.
 Let $\calP(\Mm)$ be the set of polynomials $P$ with integer coefficients such that the number of solutions to the equation $P=0$ is in $\Mm$.
 Martin Davis showed in \cite{Da3} that $\calP(\Mm)$ is undecidable.
 If we ask whether $\calP(\Mm)$ is c.e, then the answer is currently unknown.
-At the same time, if we replace polynomials by exponential Diophantine equations, then we can now answer the question.
+At the same time, if we replace polynomials by exponential Diophantine equations, then we can answer the question.
 Craig Smory\'{n}sky in \cite{Smory} proved that $\calE(\Mm)$ is c.e.\ if and only if $\Mm=\{\alpha|\alpha \geq \beta\}$ for some finite $\beta$.
 (Here $\calE(\Mm)$ is a collection of exponential Diophantine polynomials with positive integer coefficients such that if an exponential Diophantine polynomial $E \in \calE(\Mm)$, then the number of solutions to the equation $E=0$ is in $\Mm$.)
-Smory\'{n}sky's proof relied on a result obtained by Matijasevich in \cite{Mat77} that every computably enumerable set has a single-fold {\it exponential} Diophantine definition.
+Smory\'{n}sky's proof relied on a result obtained by Matiyasevich in \cite{Mat77} that every computably enumerable set has a single-fold {\it exponential} Diophantine definition.
 One would expect a similar result for (non-exponential) Diophantine equations if the finite-fold question is answered affirmatively.

-Matijasevich also showed that to show that all c.e.\ sets of integers have single-fold (or finite-fold) Diophantine definitions it is enough to show that the set of pairs $\{(a, b) \in \Z_{>0}^2|b=2^a\}$ has a single-fold (finite-fold) Diophantine definition.
+Matiyasevich also proved that to show that all c.e.\ sets of integers have single-fold (or finite-fold) Diophantine definitions it is enough to show that the set of pairs $\{(a, b) \in \Z_{>0}^2|b=2^a\}$ has a single-fold (finite-fold) Diophantine definition.
 (This will not be surprising to readers familiar with the history of Hilbert's Tenth Problem.)